v-zhuravlev/zbx_snmpsim/agent2-systemd/README.md

 ### `ZBX_ACTIVESERVERS`

-The variable is comma separated list of allowed Zabbix server or proxy hosts for connections to Zabbix agent 2 container.
+The variable is comma separated list of allowed Zabbix server or proxy hosts for connections to Zabbix agent container.
 You may specify port of Zabbix server or Zabbix proxy in such syntax: ``zabbix-server:10061,zabbix-proxy:10072``.

+### `ZBX_LOADMODULE`

+The variable is list of comma separated loadable Zabbix modules.
+It works with  volume ``/var/lib/zabbix/modules``.
+The syntax of the variable is ``dummy1.so,dummy2.so``.

 ### `ZBX_DEBUGLEVEL`

 The variable is used to specify debug level.
 By default, value is ``3``.
-It is ``DebugLevel`` parameter in ``zabbix_agent2.conf``.
+It is ``DebugLevel`` parameter in ``zabbix_agentd.conf``.
 Allowed values are listed below:
 - ``0`` - basic information about starting and stopping of Zabbix processes;
 - ``1`` - critical information
 - ``2`` - error information